2023 Most Popular Anthropology Bachelor's Degree Schools in Arizona

 The following schools top our list of the Most Popular Anthropology Bachelor's Degree Colleges.

-Our analysis found Arizona State University - Skysong to be the most popular school for anthropology students who want to pursue a bachelor’s degree in Arizona.
-ASU - Skysong is a very large public school located in the midsize city of Scottsdale.
+Our 2023 rankings named Arizona State University - Skysong the most popular school in Arizona for anthropology students working on their bachelor’s degree.
+ASU - Skysong is a fairly large public school located in the medium-sized city of Scottsdale.

 Women make up 81% of the anthropology majors at the school.